3000 Common SAT Vocabulary

 Read [Esc]

-Spelling Word: audit
+Spelling Word: avert

 Read [Esc]

-Spelling Word: authoritative
+Spelling Word: babble

 This is 6 words spelling.
 Try spelling exercises of the list